BMCARDONA/fertility_rates/README.md

 ### Share
 Guiding questions:
 - Were you able to answer the original question?
     - Yes.
-The original question was the following: What was the Average Total Fertility Rate by Geographic Region for the last 50 years?
+The original question was the following: What was the Total Fertility Rate by Geographic Region for the last 50 years?
     - By creating a tableau dashboard, anyone can see what the total fertility rate is on a yearly basis for a geographic region.
 - What story does your data tell?
     - The story is likely one of concern.
 If fertility rates continue to drop in the coming decades as precipitously as they have in the last few decades, there will likely be many distastrous knock-on effects economically.
 - How do your findings relate to your original question?
-    - By performing an analysis using R and creating a Tableau dashboard, my findings allow me to see nearly *every* country's average total fertility rate at a given time period.
+    - By performing an analysis using R and creating a Tableau dashboard, my findings allow me to see nearly *every* country's total fertility rate at a given time period.
 - Who is your audience?
 What is the best way to communicate with them?
     - I think the audience of my data set is primarily younger people.
-I think it's important that everyone understand the marked drop over time in average total fertility rates across nearly every geographic region.
+I think it's important that everyone understand the marked drop over time in total fertility rates across nearly every geographic region.
 - Can data visualization help you share your findings?
     - Yes -- visualizations have helped me considerably to share my findings!
 - Is your presentation accessible to your audience?
     - Yes, the dashboard is on Tableau.
-See [here](https://public.tableau.com/app/profile/bradley.cardona/viz/AverageFertilityRatebyRegion1960-2021/Dashboard)
+See [here](https://public.tableau.com/app/profile/bradley.cardona/viz/AverageFertilityRatebyRegion1960-2021/Dashboard2)

 ### Act
 Guiding questions:
 - What is your final conclusion based on your analysis?
-    - To re-iterate, nearly *every* country has experienced, is experiencing, or likely will experience a sharp decrease in average total fertility rates.
+    - To re-iterate, nearly *every* country has experienced, is experiencing, or likely will experience a sharp decrease in total fertility rates.
 - What next steps would you or your stakeholders take based on your findings?
     - If I were to continue my analysis, I would look at the following:
         - The factors contributing to the rapid decrease in fertility rates.